 What is RAM CAS Latency?

-CAS latency (Column Address Strobe latency) is a key specification of RAM that indicates the delay between a memory controller requesting data and the RAM delivering that data.
+CAS latency (Column Address Strobe latency) is a key specification of RAM that indicates the delay time between the memory controller requesting data and the RAM delivering it.
 Understanding CAS latency can help you make informed decisions when building or upgrading your gaming PC.

 What is CAS Latency?

-CAS latency is measured in clock cycles and is denoted by a number, such as CL16.
-A lower CAS latency means that the RAM can respond to requests more quickly.
-For example, RAM with a CAS latency of 16 will take 16 clock cycles to respond, while RAM with a CAS latency of 14 will respond in 14 cycles, making it faster.
+CAS latency is measured in clock cycles and represents the number of cycles it takes for the RAM to respond to a read command.
+For example, a RAM module with a CAS latency of 16 (CL16) will take 16 clock cycles to access the requested data.
+Lower CAS latency values generally indicate faster performance.

 True Latency Explained

 True latency is calculated by dividing the CAS latency by the RAM's frequency.
-For instance, if you have DDR4-3200 RAM with a CAS latency of 16, the true latency would be approximately 10 nanoseconds (16/3200 MHz).
-This metric gives a clearer picture of how quickly the RAM can actually respond to requests in real-world scenarios.
+For instance, if you have CL16 RAM running at 3200 MHz, the true latency is approximately 10 nanoseconds (ns).
+This metric provides a more accurate picture of RAM performance, as it factors in both speed and latency.

 Impact on Gaming Performance